Hospitality Experience and Why We lack Seamless Travel Experiences

 Since we touched on technology, I would be remiss if I did not mention Ivy, my hotel’s digital concierge.
 At best, Ivy was unfriendly.
 And at times, Ivy was clueless.

 At the very least, someone should have turned off that text message.
-At checkout, Ivy un-hospitably sent me a message with a link to check-out digitally, since “the lines can get long at check-out” (more on queues in our next article).
+At checkout, Ivy un-hospitably sent me a message with a link to check-out digitally, since “the lines can get long at check-out.”
 She did not provide instructions for how to do that.
-And when I texted her about an error message, she did not respond.
+Then, when I texted her about an error message, she did not respond.

 So Ivy was, to say the least, useless.
 And frustrating.
 She actually added to my dissatisfaction.
 The experience would have been better (and more hospitable) without the digital concierge.
 Imagine that!
 This casino actually spent money to erode a service level.
 Why?
 Because they thought, since IT is not a customer-facing function, it does not need to understand (or be involved with) the hospitality side of things.

 So, next time you wonder what hospitality is, remember this article.
 Motivate and empower all your employees to deliver empathy-driven, seamless experiences to your customers.
 Even if that means spending more dollars on training everyone (including yourself!) on the hospitality standards that your brand will drive and mapping out the right processes and technology to connect all parties involved in making the magic called hospitality happen!

 Top 5 Customer Experience Design Principles in 2021

 Customer experience design principles are difficult for organizations to understand and apply.
 Time and again, we see this in organizations, even though we encounter customer experience design principles in our…

 Human Experience: Do You Really Know Your Customers?